cdstanford/cdstanford.github.io/projects.md

   - [Notes on ultrapowers](/doc/2015 model theory/lecture-25.pdf)

-  (The notes are mostly, but not entirely, free of errors.)
+  (The notes are not entirely free of errors.)